Chart Color Schemes

 Bondi Beach - North Bondi ranks among the top 25% of areas assessed nationally for overall employment performance

-North Bondi has a highly educated workforce with a notable technology sector presence.
-Its unemployment rate was 2.8% as of June 2025, lower than Greater Sydney's 4.2%.
+North Bondi has a highly educated workforce with notable representation in the technology sector.
+As of June 2025, its unemployment rate is 2.8%, lower than Greater Sydney's 4.2%.

 Employment growth over the past year was estimated at 2.6%.
-There were 15,785 residents in work by June 2025 with a workforce participation rate of 72.3%, compared to Greater Sydney's 60.0%.
-Leading employment industries include professional & technical, finance & insurance, and health care & social assistance.
-Professional & technical services have particularly high representation at 2.0 times the regional average.
+There are 15,785 residents employed, with a workforce participation rate of 72.3%, higher than Greater Sydney's 60.0%.
+The leading employment industries among residents are professional & technical, finance & insurance, and health care & social assistance.
+Professional & technical has particularly high representation at 2.0 times the regional average.

-However, health care & social assistance employs only 9.1% of local workers, below Greater Sydney's 14.1%.
+However, health care & social assistance employs only 9.1% of local workers, lower than Greater Sydney's 14.1%.
 Over the year to June 2025, employment increased by 2.6%, while labour force grew by 2.4%, leading to a unemployment rate decrease of 0.2 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.6% but with an increase in unemployment of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+In contrast, Greater Sydney saw employment rise by 2.6% but unemployment increase by 0.3 percentage points.
+According to Jobs and Skills Australia's national employment forecasts from May 2025, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
 Applying these projections to Bondi Beach - North Bondi's employment mix suggests local growth of approximately 7.5% over five years and 14.6% over ten years.

 Frequently Asked Questions - Employment